 Choose a Saturday for your yard sale.
 It’s the absolute best day for a yard sale.

 Yard sale junkies rise with the sun every Saturday to search out the best bargains, so be sure that your sale starts early.
 Get your tables set up by at least 7AM and start your sale at 8AM.
 However, don’t sell anything to earlybirds though — because this will irritate other customers who are searching for specific items and arrive at your sale’s official start time only to find they are gone.

 It’s also a good idea to state an end time, so people won’t make unnecessary trips to your sale.
 I usually run my yard sales from 8AM to 3PM.
 This lets all potential customers know that the goods definitely will be put away at a certain time, so they must arrive before that time.

 If you’re placing an ad in your local newspaper (or an online community), be sure to mention a rain date.
-This prevents you from having to advertise a second time, if the weather doesn’t cooperate.
+This prevents you from having to advertise your yard sale a second time, if the weather doesn’t cooperate.
 Your rain date should be the following Saturday, if at all possible.

 If you have antiques, collectibles, or memorabilia for sale, specify these things in your ad.
 Many dealers and collectors treat yardsaling differently than your average shopper.
 They tend to shop early, and they may only attend yard sales which advertise such items.